ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 ## Using the stacked layout

+{% example template="examples/default", colocated="true", height=540 %}

 <div class="govuk-inset-text">
-  The 'add another' component has 2 layouts -- stacked and inline.
-You can view [guidance on the inline layout](components/add-another/#inline-layout-tab).
+  The 'add another' component has 2 layouts - stacked and inline.
+You can view <a href="components/add-another/#inline-layout-tab">guidance on the inline layout</a>.
 </div>

 ### Creating content